james-grant1/undergrad_MC_course/tutorials/source/tutorial3.rst

   a = \exp \Bigl(\frac{\mu}{RT}\Bigr)

 where *R* is the gas constant.
 This means that small changes to :math:`\mu` can have a large impact on the activity (assuming that *T* is constant).
+..
 In your inputs folder you will notice a file called 'activity-chempotential.txt', which lists values of :math:`\mu` and *a* in the first and second columns, respectively at *T* = 1.43 K:

-|action| Plot the data in 'activity-chempotential.txt'.

-.. |action| image:: images/General/action.png
-   :scale: 5 %

-|think| By using your graph or otherwise, estimate the value of :math:`\mu` from the value of *a* given in the CONTROL file.

 FIELD
 -----